Installation and Configuration

 • Run Meridian core and PostgreSQL with the default configuration.

-The default configuration is not optimized to run in production or monitor large networks.
+The default configuration is not optimized to run in a production environment or monitor large networks.

 • By default, your time series database is RRDtool, which persists RRD files on the local file system.

-• Log in to the web UI and change the admin account’s default password.
+• Sign in to the web UI and change the admin account’s default password.

 Requirements